syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Slide.md

 IPresentation presentation = Presentation.Create();

-//Adds a slide to the PowerPoint presentation
+//Adds a slide to the PowerPoint Presentation

 ISlide slide = presentation.Slides.Add(SlideLayoutType.Blank);

-//Saves the presentation to the file system.
+//Saves the Presentation to the file system.

 presentation.Save("Sample.pptx");

-//Closes the presentation instance
+//Closes the Presentation instance

 presentation.Close();